gbrls/myncraft/readme.md

 # Running

+### Dependencies

+- GLEW
+- SDL2
+- glm

+For debian based distributions they are:
+`libglew-dev libsdl2-dev libglm-dev`

 Make sure you have SDL2 development libraries installed and then run the command bellow.
 `git clone "https://github.com/gbrls/myncraft/" && cd myncraft && make all`